Stairs. Entry group. Materials. Doors. Locks. Design

 • How to grow asters from seeds at home

-• Early bloom 90 days after germination,
+• Early ones bloom 90 days after germination,

-• Medium - after 110 days,
+• Average – after 110 days,

 Sowing

 I sow the seeds to a depth of about 1 cm.
-I water and put the container in a bag, after a few days shoots appear.
+I water it and put the container in a bag, and after a few days shoots appear.
 I put it immediately closer to the window so that it is light and cool.

 Planting seedlings and care

 Usually in April, almost all of my seedlings move to the veranda.
-I bring it home only if frost is expected.
+I only bring it home if frost is expected.

 Such seedlings can be planted in a permanent place